-I have only made one scandinavian comp so far [edit: Here is Sweden and Norway] and I know there is still a lot of untapped potential for more, so here is my effort to represent Denmark's great heavies.
+I have only made one scandinavian comp so far [edit: Here is Sweden, and Norway, and Finland] and I know there is still a lot of untapped potential for more, so here is my effort to represent Denmark's great heavies.
 Having been aware only of bloggers favourites like Moses, "Terje Jesper & Joachim", Blues Addicts and Hurdy Gurdy, I was pleasantly surprised at the quantity and quality I found after digging deeper.
 Like a lot of countries connected to mainland Europe, jazz/fusion rock seemed to be a particular favourite style of the Denmark's 70's prog outfits, though I have only included a couple of bands that were known for that genre, concentrating mainly on my predilection for the heavier fuzz-laden side of things...

 Track 1's Hair hail from Denmark's capital, Copenhagen (Danish: København).
 They only made one album but they showed great talent, ranging from west coast-style psych to faster hard rockers like the track I used here; "Supermouth".

 Burnin Red Ivanhoe were another Copenhagen band, and one of the more successful here.
 They made a name for themselves in the european prog scene along with Danish contemporaries like Secret Oyster and Day of Phoenix.
 During the short life of the original lineup between 1969 and 1972 they released 4 albums.
 This comp's title track 'August Suicidal' is taken from a 1974 re-incarnation of the band that made one album, featuring former members Karsten Vogel, Bo Thrige Andersen, Ole Fick, with Kenneth Knudsen (drums) of Secret Oyster, and Karsten Lyng (vocals) from Day Of Phoenix.